Survey on Modeling of Human-made Articulated Objects: Articulation Modeling

 \mypara{Kinematic tree.} The kinematic tree serves as a hierarchical representation of the joints and parts of an articulated object.
-This structure is particularly crucial for depicting objects with multiple parts and joints, as it clearly outlines the dependencies between them An example of the kinematic tree is shown in~\cref{fig:arti_rep}.
+This structure is particularly crucial for depicting objects with multiple parts and joints, as it clearly outlines the dependencies between them An example of the kinematic tree is shown in~\Cref{fig:arti_rep}.
 Extracting the kinematic tree is a challenging problem since the kinematic structure varies from object to object with different numbers of parts and is structured in different topologies.
-Some existing works bypass this step by assuming the kinematic tree is predefined by the semantic object class~\cite{abbatematteo2019learning,li2020category,liu2023self,mu2021asdf,wei2022self} or by simplifying the problem to a single part with a single joint~\cite{hu2017learning,jain2021screwnet,jiang2022ditto,tseng2022cla,heppert2023carto,liu2023paris}.
-And a large portion of the works dealing with multiple parts and joints also do not explicitly represent the kinematic tree in their model~\cite{yi2018deep,wang2019shape2motion,yan2019rpm,shi2021self,sun2023opdmulti,geng2023gapartnet}.
-There are only a few works that explicitly model the kinematic tree.
+Some existing works bypass this step by assuming the kinematic tree is predefined per object class~\cite{abbatematteo2019learning,li2020category,liu2023self,mu2021asdf,wei2022self}, or by estimating only one joint at a time~\cite{hu2017learning,jain2021screwnet,jiang2022ditto,tseng2022cla,heppert2023carto,liu2023paris}.
+And a large portion of the works dealing with multiple joints also do not represent the kinematic tree in their model~\cite{yi2018deep,wang2019shape2motion,yan2019rpm,shi2021self,sun2023opdmulti,geng2023gapartnet} as they assume that all the articulated parts move relative to the static part.

+There are only a few works that explicitly model the kinematic tree as the output of the mobility analysis.
 The early works by \citet{mitra2010illustrating} and \citet{sharf2014mobility} extract the kinematic tree from the input mesh.
 They share a similar idea to leverage the intersection of the part surfaces to identify the connection between the parts. \citet{mitra2010illustrating} detected the contact area between the parts to determine the topology of the interaction graph, and \citet{sharf2014mobility} applied a segment-cluster process to compute the support-tree hierarchy from decomposed parts.
-Later works by \citet{abdul2022learning} and \citet{liu2022toward} attempt to predict the kinematic tree from the input point cloud. \citet{abdul2022learning} use a graph neural network to predict the labeling for each segmented part. \citet{liu2022toward} leverage an encoder-decoder architecture backboned by PointNet++~\cite{qi2017pointnet++} to predict the connectivity between each pair of parts.
+Later works by \citet{abdul2022learning} and \citet{liu2022toward} attempt to predict the kinematic tree from the input point cloud by labeling the dependency existence between each pair of segmented parts. \jy{Articulate AnyMesh~\cite{qiu2025anymesh} predicts the kinematic dependency using VLMs.} For the work focusing on articulated object generation~\cite{lei2023nap,liu2024cage,liu2024singapo,le2024articulate,gao2024meshart,su2024artformer}, the kinematic tree is an essential output, as their ultimate goal is to synthesize fully articulatable assets that can be directly integrated into the simulation environment.